Wenbobobo/WhisperFi/docs/CODE_REVIEW.md

 - **Contract storage**: `rootHistory` grows unbounded; consider ring buffer or epoch pruning (documented in roadmap but worth scheduling).

 ## 8. Next Steps (TDD-aligned)
-1. Patch Merkle tree helper → add Hardhat regression ensuring frontend helper root == contract root.
+1. Evaluate persistent Merkle snapshot storage (local cache or backend indexer) on top of the new incremental loader.
-2. Update withdraw payout mechanics (call + reentrancy guard) → extend unit tests to cover contract recipients.
+2. Extend withdraw flow tests to cover fee-bearing submissions and relayer payouts.
-3. Fix deploy script EntryPoint handling → add smoke test that runs `npm run compile && node scripts/deploy.js` under Hardhat network.
-4. Restore on-chain verification test (rename counters) and align depth constants.
-5. Harden Paymaster caller guard → add new test under `test/unit/Paymaster.*`.
-6. Evaluate and document trade/relayer status before enabling in production.
+3. Keep trade/relayer code gated; add integration scaffolding once feature re-enters roadmap.
+4. Capture deployment smoke test outputs in CI (compile + deploy script + contracts config validation).

 ## 9. Open Questions
 - Do we intend to keep `PoseidonHasher5`?
 It is wired into constructor but unused; removing it reduces deployment complexity if multi-ary hashing is not required.
 - What’s the target SLA for withdrawal latency?
-Guides caching/indexing priorities.
+Helps prioritise snapshot persistence and background syncing.
 - Will trades remain paused for MVP?
 If yes, consider gating the Solidity `trade` function with feature flag to avoid dead code paths.

 ## 10. Appendix